thindil/steamsky/bin/doc/MODDING.md

   the *data/game.dat* file.

 ### Changing an existing items types
 * By editing the *data/game.dat* file you can change the name of an existing item type by changing the `value` attribute.
+The maximum length is 64 characters.
 * When editing your custom file: you need to remove first selected item type, then add new.
 * Item types are referenced in the specifications of items and recipes.
 Don't forget to change any references to your type in these files as well.

 ### Adding new items types
 * Add a new item type, by appending a new line with tag `itemtype`.
 Store the Name of your new type in the `value` attribute.
+The maximum length is 64 characters.
 * All Gun ammunition must have a name beginning with `Ammo`, for example:
   *Ammo150*.
 * All Harpoon Gun Ammunition types must have a name beginning with `Harpoon`.